Category: Exercises

 What is the sound of an exercise?

-“Games turn out to be part of the human practices of inscription.
-Painting lets us record sights, music lets us record sounds, stories let us record narratives, and games let us record agencies” (C. Thi Nguyen, Games: Agency as Art.
+“Games [exercises] turn out to be part of the human practices of inscription.
+Painting lets us record sights, music lets us record sounds, stories let us record narratives, and games [exercises] let us record agencies” (C. Thi Nguyen, Games: Agency as Art.
 2020)